 Down he spins into the roaring vortex, certain he will die.
 Then something strange happens.

 In his delirium, he relaxes and, to amuse himself, makes a game out of studying how the whirlpool works.
-As other boats are drawn in destroyed, he notices that the pieces of junk and debris whipping by behave in different ways depending on their shape.
+As other boats are drawn in destroyed, he notices that the pieces of junk and debris whipping by behave differently depending on their shape.
 Most hurtle rapidly downward, but cylindrical objects such as barrels aren’t swallowed up as quickly.
-The barrels linger up near the top of the vortex, close to the surface.
+The barrels linger near the top of the vortex, close to the surface.

 Consequently, the fisherman lashes himself to his water cask and leaps overboard.
 It works.
 The boat continues whirling down to its doom, but he doesn’t.
 He sinks no further.
 Eventually, the whirlpool subsides.
 He’s back on the surface, the sky clear, the winds dying down, and a full moon is setting radiantly in the west.
 He’s saved himself.
 He embraces failure, and he survives.
 But Poe’s sailor does more than embrace failure; he uses it.